kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Initialization.rst

 Kokkos::DefaultHostExecutionSpace;

 `DefaultExecutionSpace` is the execution space used with policies and views where one is not explicitly specified.
-Primarily, Kokkos will initialize one of the heterogeneous backends (CUDA, OpenMPTarget, HIP, SYCL) as the `DefaultExecutionSpace` if enabled in the build configuration.
+Primarily, Kokkos will initialize one of the heterogeneous backends (CUDA, HIP, OpenACC, OpenMPTarget, SYCL) as the `DefaultExecutionSpace` if enabled in the build configuration.
 In addition, Kokkos requires a `DefaultHostExecutionSpace`.
-The `DefaultHostExecutionSpace` is default execution space used when host operations are required.
-If one of the parallel host execution spaces are enabled in the build environment then `Kokkos::Serial` is only initialized if it is explicitly enabled in the build configuration.
+The `DefaultHostExecutionSpace` is the default execution space used when host operations are required.
+If one of the parallel host execution spaces is enabled in the build environment then `Kokkos::Serial` is only initialized if it is explicitly enabled in the build configuration.
 If a parallel host execution space is not enabled in the build configuration, then `Kokkos::Serial` is initialized as the `DefaultHostExecutionSpace`.
 Kokkos chooses the two spaces using the following list:

 1. `Kokkos::Cuda`
 2. `Kokkos::Experimental::HPX`
+3. `Kokkos::Experimental::OpenACC`
-3. `Kokkos::Experimental::OpenMPTarget`
+4. `Kokkos::Experimental::OpenMPTarget`
-4. `Kokkos::Experimental::SYCL`
+5. `Kokkos::Experimental::SYCL`
-5. `Kokkos::HIP`
+6. `Kokkos::HIP`
-6. `Kokkos::OpenMP`
+7. `Kokkos::OpenMP`
-7. `Kokkos::Threads`
+8. `Kokkos::Threads`
-8. `Kokkos::Serial`
+9. `Kokkos::Serial`

-The highest execution space in the list which is enabled is Kokkos' default execution space, and the highest enabled host execution space is Kokkos' default host execution space.
+The highest execution space in the list that is enabled is Kokkos' default execution space, and the highest enabled host execution space is Kokkos' default host execution space.
 For example, if  `Kokkos::Cuda`, `Kokkos::OpenMP`, and `Kokkos::Serial` are enabled, then `Kokkos::Cuda` is the default execution space and `Kokkos::OpenMP` is the default host execution space.:sup:`1`  In cases where the highest enabled backend is a host parallel execution space the `DefaultExecutionSpace` and the `DefaultHostExecutionSpace` will be the same.

 `Kokkos::initialize <../API/Initialize-and-Finalize.html#kokos-initialize>`_ parses the command line for flags prefixed with `--kokkos-`, and removes all recognized flags.
 Argument options are given with an equals (`=`) sign.
 If the same argument occurs more than once, the last one is used.
 For example, the arguments